tc39/proposal-pattern-matching/README.md

 number of entries before the rest param.

 Array destructuring supports using a custom matcher, just like Objects.
-When using custom matchers, the value is destructures as an `Array-like` object, so it doesn't need to be a subclass of `Array` -- the `length` property will be used for destructuring, along with any numerical keys.
+When using custom matchers, the value is destructured as an `Array-like` object, so it doesn't need to be a subclass of `Array` -- the `length` property will be used for destructuring, along with any numerical keys.